isotopo/zoquete/README.md

 + 'close'

-# Recommended naming
+# Conventions

-The recommended naming event is based on (Create, Read, Update, Delete).
+Naming conventions: use the object name and ":" to separate events based on (Create, Read, Update, Delete).

 E.g.: